jnozzi/cocoadev.com/markdown/MultipleConstructors.md

 The important thing to realize is that     init is just some other method.
 The     alloc or     allocWithZone: messages are the ones that actually allocate the memory.
 Even there, there isn't anything special about those names.
 It is just a convention.

---General/JeffDisher
+--JeffDisher

 ----

 I'm sorry for a silly question, but don't you think that
 self = [self init];

-doesn't make sense? --General/KonstantinAnoshkin
+doesn't make sense? --KonstantinAnoshkin

 ----